linuxserver/docker-documentation/FAQ.md

   - Option 1 (Long-Term Fix)

-    Upgrade your Docker engine install to at least version `20.10.10`.
+    Upgrade your Docker engine to at least version `20.10.10`.
 [Refer to the official Docker docs for installation/update details.](https://docs.docker.com/engine/install)

   - Option 2 (Short-Term Fix)